 Update on Tropical Storm Eta

-- Sanitation Collection Services Suspended for Monday
+- Sanitation Collection Services Suspended on Monday, November 9th

 - Johnson Street from 64 Ave to 72 Ave

 - Taft Street from 64 Ave to 70 Ave

 - Sheridan Street from 64 Ave to 66 Ave

 - All areas east of 13 Ave between Washington Street and Harrison Street

 Avoid these and any other roadways where there is standing water as your vehicle may become stranded.
 Residents should also avoid wading in standing water as it may contain unknown hazards.
 It is recommended that residents remain indoors and refrain from any unnecessary travel.